ajhenley/gitbook/javascript_examples.md

 </script>

-Javascript uses scope chains to establish the scope for a given function.
+JavaScript uses scope chains to establish the scope for a given function.
 There is typically one global scope, and each function defined has its own nested scope.
 Any function defined within another function has a local scope which is linked to the outer function.
 It's always the position in the source that defines the scope.

 An element in the scope chain is basically a Map with a pointer to it's parent scope.